devfaf/devfaf/README.md

 # Hi there 👋

-I'm Fatemeh Tayyar, a self-taught front-end developer passionate about creating beautiful and functional web applications.
+I'm a self-taught front-end developer passionate about creating beautiful and functional web applications.
 I have experience in HTML, CSS, JavaScript, SCSS, TailwindCSS, and I'm currently learning React to further enhance my skills.

 ## 🚀 About Me
 - 🌱 I’m currently learning **React**